-SureServer certificates are meant for securing communication with for example a web-site through an SSL or TLS link.
+SureServer certificates are meant for securing communication with, for example, a web site through an SSL or TLS link.

-The applicant is an organisation that has an Internet Server such as a website.
-Server certificates are used to assure the Internet Server's identity to the visitor and to assure a confidential communication with the Internet Server.
+The applicant is an organization that operates a server as a website or virtual private network access point, for example.
+Server certificates are used to assure the server's identity to the visitor and to assure a confidential communication with the server.

-SureServer certificates validity period is between one and three years according to the choice of the applicant.
+SureServer certificate validity period is at maximum five years according to the choice of the applicant.

-SureServer certificates are issued to legal entities and self employed professionals registered with a professional organisation.
+SureServer certificates are issued to legal entities and self-employed professionals registered with a professional organization.